“I don’t know which level of HSC English is right for me!”

 Still not convinced?

-Below is an extract from Page 44 from University Admission’s Centre Report on Scaling.
+Have a look at Page 4 from University Admission’s Centre Preliminary Report on Scaling.
 It shows that ‘Scaled’ Mark that students receive if they are specific ‘percentiles’.

-To understand the impact of scaling, we want to look at the last column which provides the scaled mark (out of 50) for students performing in the bottom 25%.
+To understand the impact of scaling, we want to look at the first column, which provides the scaled mark (out of 50) for students performing in the top 25%.

 Making your Decision